christian-bick/phantom-snatch/README.md

 }
 ```

-Now, nginx will forward every request to "my.domain" containing an "\_escaped_fragment_" query parameter to your snapshot server and return the result to the crawler.
+Now, nginx will forward every request containing an "\_escaped_fragment_" query parameter to your snapshot server and return the result to the crawler.

 ### Apache as snapshot proxy